Microstock Diaries

 So What Happened with the Original Review?

 He also chose to promote the website by creating posts in the forums of popular microstock agencies.
-While this itself isn’t offensive, doing so at an agency that has already blocked your service will cause upset.
+While this itself isn’t offensive, doing so at an agency that has already blocked your service will always cause upset.
 Not being a contributor or buyer at the agency doesn’t help, nor neglecting to communicate with the agency first.

 I emailed Ivan, with whom I’d had an email conversation prior to publishing my review, requesting a response to these issues.
 I still haven’t received any response.